KySpace/TestRunner/TestRunner.md

 The register map table is recorded in a `csv` file.
 The map also depends on an extra value from the key `TrialRun`.
 When set, data saving is expected to be disabled.
 ### The register functions
 Naively, you may think the register function creates the corresponding objects/components used in the test, as well as putting future tasks such as updates or destructions somewhere in the `QueueManager` using the method `QueueManager::register`.
 But there are benefits to also postpone the initization of objects to `init` as well.
 These callback functions are defined as nested functions within the register function, able to capture the local variables.
-These functions can asign or access the relevant object in the `io` by it's name (which is usually specified in `ioconfig`) and the function `evalinio`.
+These functions can assign or access the relevant object in the `io` by it's name (which is usually specified in `ioconfig`) and the function `evalinio`.
 Therefore, you can refer to these objects in the `ioconfig` fields.